tfullwood/canvas-contrib/Branding/Customizations/add_patches_to_core_canvas/README.md

-# Williams College: Canvas Mods
+# Minor fixes for Canvas

 **Author:** Developed by David Keiser-Clark (dwk2@williams.edu) for the Office for Information Technology at Williams College